-- Protecting children from maltreatment - > Preventing impairment of children's mental and physical health or development - > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - > Taking action to enable all children to have the best outcomes.
+- > Protecting children from maltreatment, inside or outside the home, including online. - > Preventing impairment of children's mental and physical health or development - > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - > Taking action to enable all children to have the best outcomes. - > Providing help and support to meet the needs of children as soon as problems emerge